 Botley is one of my favorite coding robots!
-You can start building basic problem solving skills that you use when coding at an early age.
-Best part of Botley is that he’s screen-free.
+You can start building basic problem-solving skills that you use when coding at an early age.
+The best part of Botley is that he’s screen-free.
 You have a remote where you enter Botley’s commands to program him to navigate a maze, move bricks, and more!

-This is an great math game for 5 year olds!
+This is a great math game!
 With this game, your kids can work on basic addition, subtraction, and counting.
-It’s fun & engaging way to build basic math skills!
-The numbers do only go up to 19, so you won’t be able to use it for double number arithmetic, which is its biggest draw back.
+It’s a fun & engaging way to build basic math skills!
+The numbers do only go up to 19, so you won’t be able to use it for double number arithmetic, which is its biggest drawback.